DorukUlucay/dorukulucay.github.io/blog/programming-best-practises.md

 * Core logic must have unit tests.
 Endpoints must have integration tests.

+* Don't think of writing unit tests as a separate process.
+It must be a part of the development.
+If you think of unit testing as extra work, it'll eventually get ignored and forgotten.
+Then you'll have an untestable mess.

 * Don't spend too much time optimizing in early stages.
 First make it work, then scale.

 ## Best practises for OOP